ShrimpingIt/website_text/src/content/project/shrimp/program.md

 # 4) Select the right Sketchbook, Board and Serial Port

 Click on *File=>Preferences* in the menu of the Arduino IDE, then click 'Browse' to choose your "Sketchbook Location".
-Navigate to our projects repository you unzipped in step one and select the folder called 'sketchbook'. ***Then close all Arduino IDE windows, then restart the Arduino IDE***.
+Navigate to the memorable location you chose in step one to extract our sketches and drill down, selecting our folder called 'sketchbook'. ***After completing this step, close all Arduino IDE windows, then restart the Arduino IDE***.

 A Shrimp is binary- and pin-compatible with an Arduino Uno.
 Click on 'Arduino Uno' under *Tools=>Boards* in the Arduino IDE.
 A dot should appear next to 'Arduino Uno' to show the right configuration is selected.